aws/eks-anywhere/docs/content/en/docs/tasks/packages/cluster-autoscaler/_index.md

    Please see [complete configuration options]({{< relref "../../../reference/packagespec/cluster-autoscaler" >}}) for all configuration options and their default values.

-    Example package file configuring a cluster autoscaler package to run on a management cluster.
+    Example package file configuring a cluster autoscaler package to run in the management cluster.

+    *Note: Here, the `<cluster-name>` value represents the name of the management or workload cluster you would like to autoscale.*

     ```yaml
     apiVersion: packages.eks.amazonaws.com/v1alpha1
     kind: Package